 Expats looking to move to Portugal might find that the country’s healthcare system poses some significant challenges.

 Both public and private healthcare options are available in Portugal.
-Private healthcare in Portugal is steadily gaining popularity among expats and becoming more readily available.
-The public healthcare system in Portugal, however, continues to frustrate and disappoint locals and expats alike.
+Private healthcare in Portugal is steadily gaining popularity among expats and many now take out private health insurance.
+The public healthcare system, on the other hand, continues to frustrate and disappoint locals and expats alike.

 EU citizens can use their European Health Insurance Card (EHIC) to access state healthcare here during a short-term visit.
 UK citizens can make use of their Global Health Insurance Card (GHIC), which replaced the EHIC for UK citizens post-Brexit.